-Alabama Drug Trafficking Lawyer
+Alabama Drug Trafficking Attorney: AL Possession Lawyer

 In Alabama, drug trafficking has to do with the quantity or weight of certain controlled substances that a person either sells, delivers, or brings into the state and who is in actual or constructive possession of that drug.
 Being found with or bringing certain quantities of controlled substances into the state of Alabama can be described as trafficking.

-Therefore, when a person crosses a state line, they are both breaking federal and state law and could face dual prosecutions in a drug trafficking case.
+Therefore, when a person crosses a state line, he or she is breaking both federal and state law and could face dual prosecutions in a drug trafficking case.
 In Alabama, drug trafficking is taken very seriously in that transporting and bringing into the state high quantities of controlled substances does endanger the public.
 Therefore, law enforcement aggressively prosecutes the charge and the district attorney’s offices around the state aggressively prosecute drug trafficking charges in Alabama.
-Due to the severity of this offense and the

 Due to the severity of this offense and the aggressiveness with which it is prosecuted it is imperative any facing this charge consult with an experienced Alabama drug trafficking lawyer as soon as possible.
 An experienced drug attorney can assist in building a defense and mitigating the damage associated with an accusation.

-Elements of Trafficking
+AL Drug Lawyer explains Elements of Trafficking

-Prosecution of the Charge
+Prosecution of the Drug Possession Charge

 The other way that law enforcement in Alabama cracks down on drug trafficking is developing low-level sources such as people that are caught to be in possession or smaller quantities of possession with intent to distribute and trying to turn them in the confidential informants to get to the higher levels of the actual drug traffickers.

-Cases With Multiple Defendants
+Class C Felony Drug Cases Multiple Defendants

 In almost all drug trafficking cases in Alabama, multiple defendants are involved.
 Typically, law enforcement only has contact with one person transporting the controlled substance.
 But at that point in time, depending on the cooperation of the defendant, it cannot be found that multiple other parties are involved in the organization.

 In drug trafficking cases in Alabama with multiple defendants, the inclusion of other defendants can impact the case by cooperation agreements.
-Many times the first person to cooperate gets mitigated sentences or lessened sentences versus the persons that decide not to cooperate and take their chances at trial, who, if convicted, face higher penalties.
+Many times, the first person to cooperate gets mitigated sentences or lessened sentences versus the persons that decide not to cooperate and take their chances at trial, who, if convicted, face higher penalties.

-Benefits of a Lawyer
+Benefits of Hiring a Top Drug Defense Lawyer

-It is very important to understand that drug trafficking charges in Alabama carry a minimum mandatory prison sentence.
-Therefore, hiring a knowledgeable Alabama drug trafficking lawyer is paramount for anyone facing a drug trafficking charge in Alabama.
-There is no probation when facing these types of charges.
-The only option and way to avoid a prison sentence is by hiring an experienced lawyer.
+Hiring an experienced and knowledgeable Alabama drug trafficking attorney is paramount for anyone facing a drug trafficking charge in Alabama.
+Probation is not an option when facing these types of serious drug offenses.
+The only option and proven way to avoid a prison sentence is by hiring an experienced drug attorney.